 19. Things Needed to Grow Olive Tree Indoors

 I have collected a few must-have items you should possess for successful olive tree growth indoors.
 It can be replaced with things or tools you already have at your home.
 But if you decide you would like to get one, I have included image clickthrough links into Amazon for you to save some time while searching online.

-Gardening Pot with drainage holes suitable for Indoors and Outdoors:
+- Gardening Ceramic Pot with drainage holes suitable for Indoors and Outdoors.

-Organic PH Adjusted Potting Mix – contains many micro-nutrients; is perfect for Indoors and Outdoors Trees:
+- Premium Organic PH Potting Mix – contains many micro-nutrients; is perfect for Indoors and Outdoors Trees.

-Advanced 12 Month Olive Tree Fertilizer which provides annual nutritional needs:
+- Balansed Olive Tree Fertilizer which provides annual nutritional needs.

 If you prefer an olive tree that will flowering and fruiting right away, choose a 1 to 3-year-old olive tree depending on the variety.
 For example, Greek Koroneiki or Aberquina olive tree can bear fruits in the first year under perfect indoor conditions.